madeleinecmarie/madeleinebergvik-semesterproject/README.md

 ## Description

 This project was my semester project 2021, and I made a e-commerce website selling makeup and skincare inspired by the swedish brand Caia Cosmetics.
 I was inspired by the girly colours and feeling.
 The design was made in Figma and coded it in Visual Studio Code using HTML, SASS and Javascript.
 I used Strapi to make the API and Heroku to deploy it.
 I also added a admin section to the website where you can easily edit, delete and add new products.
+Used Netlify to deploy the website.

 ## Built With